tomasgons/WINC/README.md

-Assignments for the WINC Academy front end webdevelopment course (2020)
+Practice assignments for the WINC Academy front end webdevelopment course (2020)